-The notification will then be reported to the LEI Unit within the PSD.
-Subject to the outcome of Registry's enquiries, it may be necessary for the LEI Unit to make further enquiries and to proceed to seek the initiation of action for the appointment of a receiver.
+The notification will then be reported to the LEI Unit within the PSD of the LRD.
+Subject to the outcome of Registry's enquiries, it may be necessary for the LEI Unit to make further enquiries and then to proceed to seek the initiation of action for the appointment of a receiver.